Charities with a national reach, a local touch - volunteer with animals

 The National Trust

 There are lots of ways to help wildlife and the National Trust have recently vowed to dedicate more land to wildlife.
 You can volunteer in stately homes and castles of course, but also on the coast and in the countryside and in the stunning gardens owned by the Trust.
-There are a number of supporter groups and you can use their finder facility to find a volunteer opportunity near you.
+Find out more here.

 Froglife